RainingComputers/shnootalk-cloud-compile/README.md

 Both the server and the job use MongoDB to keep track of the execution status.

-To deploy Cloud Compile on a kubernetes cluster, follow [these instructions](https://github.com/RainingComputers/shnootalk-cloud-compile-deploy)
+To deploy Cloud Compile on a kubernetes cluster, follow [these instructions](https://github.com/RainingComputers/shnootalk-cloud-compile-deploy) or follow [k3s raspberry pi instructions](https://github.com/RainingComputers/shnootalk-cloud-compile-deploy-pi)

 ## Architecture